Pilfer/hermes_rs/README.md

 \* _Supports u8 buffer for manual population_

+---

+#### Known Issues & Weirdness

+##### Slow(er) Performance on Large Files

+Chances are you need to compile the program that uses this crate with the `--release` flag and run the binary directly.

+##### HBC File Size Differences

+The size of a binary produced with `hermes_rs` is going to be a bit larger than one compiled directly with hermes.
+This is *primarily* due to the fact that hermes does some string merging to keep bundles down.

+Example: If `car` and `racecar` are both strings within the app, only `racecar` will be written.
+Two StringTableEntry objects are created: `Entry { offset: 0, length: 7 }` and `Entry { offset: 4, length: 3 }`.

+As of right now, `hermes_rs` does not implement this functionality.
+It's pretty literal when it comes to strings, and doesn't try to be clever or save space.

+---

 #### Project Goals

 - Full coverage for all public HBC versions
 - The ability to inject code stubs directly into the .hbc file for instrumentation
 - Textual HBC assembly
-- Eventually a halfway decent decompiler, but that may be another project that uses this one
+- Eventually a halfway decent decompiler, but that may be another project that uses this one as a base

 ##### Potential Use cases